cgjohnso/New_York_Hospital_Mortality_Analysis/README.md

 +

 What are the conditions that patients present with?
-+ What are the discharge diagnoses for the patients?
++ Which diagnoses cover 80% of all discharges?
 + What is their severity of illness?
 + What procedures are they having while admitted?